Chan Chin-wei

 Chan Chin-wei (詹謹瑋, born 8 January 1985) is a former professional tennis player from Taiwan.

 She won one doubles title on the WTA Tour, along with six singles and 49 doubles titles on the ITF Women's Circuit.
 She reached her best singles ranking of world No. 152 in October 2006.
 On 3 August 2015, she peaked at No. 74 in the WTA doubles rankings.

 Career

 Chan started tennis at the age of ten.
 In 2002, she played for Taiwan's Fed Cup team for the first time.
 Her coach was Chan Fu-chen.

 In 2013, she won the doubles competition at the Korea Open in Seoul, her first title on the WTA Tour.
 She also won three $25k events (in Changwon, Huzhu and Tsukuba) on the ITF Circuit.

 In September 2014, Chan won the doubles competition at the Suzhou Ladies Open, her first doubles title on WTA 125 tournaments.
 In that year, she also won two $50k events (in Quanzhou and Seoul).

-In July 2018, she played her last matches on the professional circuit.
+In July 2018, she played her last matches on the pro circuit.